 At the Halftime Institute we care more about how you’re doing 30 years from now, than 30 months from now.

-But there’s a big difference between mid-life renewal and finishing well.
+There’s a big difference between heaving a healthy mid-life transition and finishing well.

-Over the years, I have made it a practice to study the people I coach.
-I look back ten or more years and I ask the question, “Who is finishing well?” and “Who is not finishing well?”
+Personally, after helping people with life transition for the past 15-20 years, I have made it a practice to study the people I coach.
+I recently went back and looked at all my files and asked the question, “Who is finishing well?” and “Who is not finishing well?”
 What made the difference?

 Early in a coaching relationship, I ask my clients to write down what they really want, if their life turns out perfectly.
-So, rather than this being a subjective assessment, I use their own metrics to assess how they are doing now, and I have been surprised by my learnings.
+So, rather than this being a subjective assessment, I use their own metrics to assess how they are doing now.
+Over the years, I have been surprised by my learnings.

 So, here’s a brief summary of what I learned from studying the lives of key leaders I have coached.
-The key factors to finishing well may surprise you, as they surprised me.
+The top five critical elements for finishing well may surprise you, as they surprised me.

-Health and Rest: Pay close attention to your health.
+- Pay attention to your health.
+This is not about perfect health or mere appearance.
+This is about feeling well so that we can bring our best today and tomorrow, recognizing that part of our most thoughtful plans for the next season will require serious thought around health and wellness.
 You and I can’t control many elements of our health, but there are many that we can.
-By focusing on sleep, nutrition, exercise, balance, strength and mental equanimity we can avoid many of the things that take away from the ability to make an eternal impact in our second half.
+By focusing on sleep, nutrition, exercise, balance, strength and mental equanimity we can avoid several of the factors that take away from the ability to make an eternal impact in our second half.

 We have woven teaching, case studies, and best practices in these 5 areas into the Halftime Institute Fellows Program.

-I am finding in my own life that by having these front and center in my mind I can actually see improvements.
-The most difficult aspect for me is to grow my adaptability quotient.
+I am finding in my own life that having these front and center in my mind allows me to actually see improvements.

-My guess is there are valuable lessons here for you and I. At the very least, I hope this removes from our minds the myth that the degree that we can finish well is somehow linked to our talent and our money.
+My guess is there are valuable lessons here for you as well.
+At the very least, I hope this removes from our minds the myth that the degree to which we can finish well is somehow linked to our talent and our money.

-Have you chosen to out your spouse’s interests ahead of your own?
+- Have you chosen to put your spouse’s interests ahead of your own?